 This isn't just limited to attention from regulators and the potential for large penalties.
 In fact, regulatory compliance is only one part of today's risk management picture.
-Firms also need to prove that they’re setting and sticking to their own internal compliance rules in order to remain safe.
+Companies also need to prove that they’re setting and sticking to their own internal compliance rules to remain safe.

 Despite this, many businesses are still failing to adequately define and identify all the various compliance risks they may face.
-This could be partly because there is such a wide range of issues to be taken into consideration, from keeping up with new privacy rules to meeting voluntary sustainability goals.
+This could be partly because there’s such a wide range of issues to be taken into consideration, from keeping up with new privacy rules to meeting voluntary sustainability goals.

 1. Privacy breaches

 One of the biggest considerations for any business today is how they handle the huge amounts of sensitive and confidential information they possess.
 While data such as intellectual property and trade secrets need to be protected, the personally identifiable information of employees and customers needs to be a top priority.

 There are increasingly strict regulations governing the usage of this, while at the same time, the public is more aware than ever of the value of this information and the risks they face should it be compromised.

 Some organizations, such as those in the finance industry or the healthcare sector, may have especially tough external compliance requirements in this area, but it's something that every firm needs to focus on.
 Aside from the threat of fines, companies that don't take good care of their customers' most personal details will find it very hard to build and maintain trust.

 Sustainability and an organization's environmental performance are key concerns for a growing number of people.
 According to IBM, nearly 8 in 10 consumers said that sustainability is important to them, and more than 70% would pay a premium for products that are sustainable and environmentally responsible.

 There are a wide range of issues associated with this: